Skip to main content

 Your bones are not inert structures; they are dynamic, living tissues engaged in a constant process of renewal, a conversation orchestrated by your endocrine system.
 Understanding this dialogue between hormones and bone is the first step toward actively participating in your own structural health.

-At the heart of is a process called remodeling.
+At the heart of bone health is a process called remodeling.
 Think of it as a highly specialized maintenance crew for your skeleton.
 One team, the osteoclasts, is responsible for carefully dismantling and resorbing old, worn-out bone tissue.
 Following closely behind is the construction team, the osteoblasts, which meticulously lay down new, strong bone matrix.

 For most of your life, these two teams work in beautiful equilibrium, ensuring your skeleton remains robust and functional.
 The conductors of this entire operation are your hormones, which act as the critical messengers that tell these crews when to work, how quickly, and when to rest.